City Commission Meeting

 At Commission meetings, those who wish to be heard on matters on the agenda are urged to inform the City Manager prior to the meeting.
 When called, participants are asked to come forward, give their names and addresses and speak on the subject under discussion.

-If you wish to make a suggestion or complaint, call the appropriate department listed in the Telephone Directory.
+If you wish to make a suggestion or complaint, call or email the appropriate department listed on our contact us page.